tympollack/n-cube/README.md

 [![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")](https://www.jetbrains.com/idea/)
 ___
 ### Version History
+* 3.4.7
+ * Bug fix: updateNotes() and updateTestData() used SQL supported by HyperSonic and Oracle, but not MySQL.
+Reverted to prior technique (2 queries - one to find max, one to update).
 * 3.4.6
  * Added retry logic to URL resolution (tries twice - logs warning on each failed attempt).
 If fails both times, an error is marked in the cell and it will not be tried again (Malformed URL, sys.classpath issue, etc).
  * Added retry logic to URL content fetching (tries twice - logs warning on each failed attempt).
 If it fails both times, future attempts at fetching will still be tried.